2026 West Central Youth Baseball League Rules

 -

-When the play is dead and the runner is between bases, the runner will be returned to the last occupied base.
+When play is dead and the runner is between bases, the runner will be returned to the last occupied base.

 -